tolkamps1/csc360-OperatingSystems/Assn2/Part2/README.md

 V00875259

 ### Running the program
 The file path of the CSV data must be passed as a CLI argument.
 If no path is give, program will exit.
+I ran out of time :( so unfortunately was unable to get this to work.
+I couldn't seem to figure out how to calculate the best L1 line properly, even for the the first 6 data points.

 ### Resources
 The resources I used for this assignment were mainly from the lecutre slides and forum posts for CSC 360.